Security Unveiled – Yukthi CTF 2024 Finals

 Story

-Accepted into Bout Tech, an IT company devoid of a conventional hierarchical structure, the task at hand was to recover the previous maintainer’s work credentials from a raw image file left behind.
-This initial step was crucial for accessing the maintainer dashboard, pivotal for my new role.
+At Bout Tech, an unconventional IT company, my task was to recover the previous maintainer’s work credentials from a raw image file.
+This was a crucial first step to accessing the maintainer dashboard, which was pivotal for my role.

 Challenge Flow